 Knowledge Organization

 Teachers’ knowledge organization influences perception and ensuing situational awareness, i.e., how classroom events are perceived, interpreted, and projected.
-Figure 2 has already illustrated how classroom management scripts (the structural organization of teachers´ knowledge) acquired through experience influence event representation.
-As teachers scan and search the classroom for information, ongoing internal factors have an influence on all components of the model in Figure 3, while external factors (of sensory input from the classroom environment) particularly impact perception and mode of cognition (Eraut 2007).
+Figure 2 has already illustrated how classroom management scripts (the structural organization of teachers’ knowledge) acquired through experience influence event representation.
+As teachers scan and search the classroom for information, ongoing internal factors have an influence on all components of the model in Fig. 3, while external factors (of sensory input from the classroom environment) particularly impact perception and mode of cognition (Eraut 2007).

 Perception

 Recent research has demonstrated that experts’ visual attention can be characterized as a focused, knowledge-driven search for external classroom information, while novices’ visual attention is more scattered and indiscriminate, characterized by image-driven processing (Authors, 2016).
 Novices’ eye movements were shown to be strewn across many potentially relevant events in the classroom, resulting in a scattered search for information that was driven by visually salient features of the classroom.
-Consequently, novices´ perceptions may lag as they struggle to keep up with the flow of interactions.
+Consequently, novices’ perceptions may lag as they struggle to keep up with the flow of interactions.
 Experts’ eye movements were shown to disperse in a rapid, focused search for relevant events that was driven by their knowledge and projections.
 They repeatedly monitored areas of the classroom displaying interactions between students.
-These findings suggest that internal factors, i.e., the knowledge driving teachers´ perception, take priority over the external factors accounted for in teachers’ perception and corresponding event representation.
+These findings suggest that internal factors, i.e., the knowledge driving teachers’ perception, take priority over the external factors accounted for in teachers’ perception and corresponding event representation.

 Situational Awareness and Mode of Cognition